micro-lc/micro-lc.github.io/docs/add-ons/backend/middleware.md

 #### Language translation

-Middleware implements a [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) mechanism in order to serve configuration files translated according to the most suitable language representation.
+Middleware implements a [Content Negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) mechanism in order to serve configuration files translated according to the most suitable language representation for the client.

-In order to provide this feature, you have to add a JSON language configuration file in the directory defined by the environment variable `LANGUAGES_DIRECTORY_PATH` for each language you want to support.
-The name of these files should reflect the language-tag format as formally defined in [BCP 47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) (followed by the JSON extension).
-The translation values defined in these language files are identified by the [lodash get](https://lodash.com/docs/4.17.15#get) function.
+In order to provide this feature, you have to add JSON language configuration files in the directory defined by the environment variable `LANGUAGES_DIRECTORY_PATH`: one for each language you want to support.
+The name of these files should reflect the language-tag format as formally defined in [BCP 47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) followed by the JSON extension (e.g. `en-US.json`).
+The translation values defined in these language files are resolved by the [lodash get](https://lodash.com/docs/4.17.15#get) function.

 ##### Example